ecsdigital/cars-frontend-test/README.md

 ## The API Docs

-NOTE: If the API is down/not working properly for whatever, please email us to let us know but **don't let it block you**.
+NOTE: If the API is down/not working properly for whatever reason, please email us to let us know, but **don't let it block you**.
-Stub out your API request with fake responses using `setTimeout` or `Promise.resolve`.
+Stub out your API request with fake responses using an appropriate asyncronous stub (`setTimeout` or `Promise.resolve` etc).

-The RESTFul API endpoint you need communicate with (using JSON) to store your cars is:
+The RESTFul API endpoint you need to communicate with (using JSON) to store your cars is:

 https://cars-test-service.now.sh/api/car

 Note: There is no backend validation to consider/rely on.

-Available requests:
+Available requests (all JSON):

-1. `POST /api/car` - creates a car from the JSON request body (see fields below)
+1. `POST /api/car` - creates a car from the request body (see fields below)
 1. `GET /api/car` - gets a list of all cars
-1. `GET /api/car/\[CAR_ID]` - gets an individual car
+1. `GET /api/car/[CAR_ID]` - gets an individual car
-1. `DELETE /api/car/\[CAR_ID]` - deletes an individual car
+1. `DELETE /api/car/[CAR_ID]` - deletes an individual car
-1. `UPDATE /api/car/\[CAR_ID]` - updates a car from the JSON request body
+1. `UPDATE /api/car/[CAR_ID]` - updates a car from the JSON request body

 The fields for a 'car' should be: